duccas/mina-transactions-automation/Readme.md

 Automatic sending of transactions on the [Mina Protocol](https://minaprotocol.com/)

+### Important!

+Before using this script, you must have imported `coda accounts import -privkey-path $KEYPATH` and unlocked `coda accounts unlock -public-key $MINA_KEY` keys.

 ### Download the start.sh file from the repository to your server where Mina's node is installed and take the following steps:

 * Set the number of transactions to send: